 There are some specific uses to this foot- not all seams need this.
 It is most useful in patchwork and sewing quilt blocks – lets you sew accurately with a 1/4″ (6.4mm).

 It is also called the patchwork foot or quilting foot for no other reason than that, it helps to machine piece quilt blocks with accuracy.
-In patchwork, it is essential that you cut and sew with precision – a quarter inch here or there can create problems like blocks not joining properly, points not matching etc.
+In sewing fabric pieces together in patchwork, it is essential that you cut and sew with precision – a quarter inch here or there can create problems like blocks not joining properly, points not matching etc.

 It is a great foot that can help you do beautifully accurate top stitching.
 When sewing curves in masks, making small things like doll clothes you need a tiny seam- this is a great foot to maintain an even 1/4 inch true seam for all these.